usatiuk/psil/README.md

 cmake --build build  --parallel $(nproc)
 ```

-should be enough (you can also change the build type for Release and disable sanitize in case it's too slow)
+should be enough (you can also change the build type for Release and disable sanitize in case it's too slow, also in
+case of problems you can look at the `.gitlab-ci.yml`)

 Pro-tip: all these snippets can be conveniently run from an IDE if it supports it (at least clion does)